lervag/wiki.vim/README.md

 # Acknowledgements

-Without [vimwiki](https://github.com/vimwiki/vimwiki), thus plugin would never have existed.
+Without [vimwiki](https://github.com/vimwiki/vimwiki), this plugin would never have existed.
 So my thanks go to the smart people that developed and maintains `vimwiki`, both for the inspiration and for the ideas.